ozzmanli/snakeGame/README.md

 Double click on snake\bin\Debug\snake.exe file to start the game.

-Lastly and most importantly do not forget to have fun :).
+Lastly and most importantly, do not forget to have fun :).